 I will tell you about some things that happened to me during 1960 or ‘61, when I was still a girl, no more than 12 years old.

-In ‘Rem’ Cărtărescu raises the structural stakes – we have three very different narrators, each with an apparently different goal in the act of storytelling.
+In ‘Rem’, Cărtărescu raises the structural stakes – we have three very different narrators, each with an apparently different goal in the act of storytelling.
 Nana tells her lover Vali about a summer from her childhood when she kissed someone for the first time.
 But the story surpasses this simple promise and encompasses the bizarre past of a family searching for “The Entrance,” Nana’s literal future on paper, and above all, the chance of a wasted life.

 dreams in frames